Semantics of Computable Physical Models: Properties of Nonnegative Integer Physical Models

 \section{Properties of Nonnegative Integer Physical Models}

 Given a nonnegative integer physical model, one of the most central questions is whether that model is faithful.
 But there are other questions that can also be asked about nonnegative integer physical models.
-For example, given a structure $\mathfrak{A}$ for a nonnegative integer physical language, one can ask whether there exists \emph{any faithful model} that has the given structure $\mathfrak{A}$.
+For example, given a structure $\mathfrak{A}$ for a nonnegative integer physical language where the nonlogical symbols of first-order number theory are assigned their traditional set-theoretic meanings, one can ask whether there exists \emph{any faithful model} that has the given structure $\mathfrak{A}$.
 The following theorem shows that this question has a trivial answer.

-\begin{theorem} Let $\mathfrak{A}$ be any structure for a nonnegative integer physical language.
-Then, there exists a faithful nonnegative integer physical model $\mathcal{A}$ that has the structure $\mathfrak{A}$. \end{theorem} \begin{proof} Define $\mathcal{A}$ to be a nonnegative integer physical model that has the structure $\mathfrak{A}$, and such that, for each symbol $f$ for an observable quantity, $\mathrm{op}(f)$ is a physical measuring operation that always fails and can never be completed.\footnote{ This measuring operation is analogous to an effective procedure for the computable partial function whose domain is empty~\cite[p.\ 252]{Enderton2001}.
+\begin{theorem} Let $\mathfrak{A}$ be any structure for a nonnegative integer physical language where the nonlogical symbols of first-order number theory are assigned their traditional set-theoretic meanings.
+Then there exists a faithful nonnegative integer physical model $\mathcal{A}$ that has the structure $\mathfrak{A}$. \end{theorem} \begin{proof} Define $\mathcal{A}$ to be a nonnegative integer physical model that has the structure $\mathfrak{A}$, and such that, for each symbol $f$ for an observable quantity, $\mathrm{op}(f)$ is a physical measuring operation that always fails and can never be completed.\footnote{ This measuring operation is analogous to an effective procedure for the computable partial function whose domain is empty~\cite[p.\ 252]{Enderton2001}.
 That is, it is analogous to a computer program that always aborts, or that always goes into an infinite loop. } Then it is vacuously true, by Definition~\ref{D:faithful}, that $\mathcal{A}$ is faithful. \end{proof}